ollop/gevakub/Fostering Virtual Guide in Exhibitions/README.md

 <img src="https://github.com/ollop/gevakub/blob/main/Fostering%20Virtual%20Guide%20in%20Exhibitions/teaser.PNG" width="1000">

 The file <a href="https://github.com/ollop/gevakub/blob/main/Fostering%20Virtual%20Guide%20in%20Exhibitions/Questionnaire-Data.xlsx">Questionnaire-Data.xlsx</a> contains the data collectted through the survey.
 See more details in the <a href="Fostering-Virtual-Guide-in-Exhibitions.pdf">paper</a>.

+<i>Rzayev, R., Karaman, G., Henze, N., & Schwind, V. (2019, October).
+Fostering virtual guide in exhibitions.
+In Proceedings of the 21st International Conference on Human-Computer Interaction with Mobile Devices and Services (pp. 1-6).</i>